finbourne/lusid-sdk-csharp-preview/sdk/docs/QuotesApi.md

 ## UpsertQuoteAccessMetadataRule

-> QuoteAccessMetadataRule UpsertQuoteAccessMetadataRule (string scope, UpsertQuoteAccessMetadataRuleRequest request, DateTimeOrCutLabel effectiveAt = null)
+> QuoteAccessMetadataRule UpsertQuoteAccessMetadataRule (string scope, UpsertQuoteAccessMetadataRuleRequest upsertQuoteAccessMetadataRuleRequest, DateTimeOrCutLabel effectiveAt = null)

 [EXPERIMENTAL] Upsert a Quote Access Metadata Rule.
 This creates or updates the data in LUSID.